less-lab-uva/CS4501-Fall2022/labs/lab5.md

     2. Showcase that your drone publishes that an animal is detected by echoing `/marine_life_detected`.

 4. Proceed to train your DNN and add it into the perception node.
-    1. Take a screenshot of the training and validation graph during the training process independent of ROS.
+    1. Take a screenshot of the training and testing results produced at the end of the training script.
 We require a testing accuracy of at least 60%.
     2. Showcase your drone flying to an animal and classifying it.
     3. Are there cases where your drone incorrectly classifies the animal?
 Why do you think this is?